degorych/Introduction-to-FS-WD/WD_PS5_AJAX/README.md

-For correct operation, enable writing to json/data.json
+For correct operation, enable writing to json/messages.json and json/users.json